moonrepo/dev/packages/vscode-extension/README.md

 - **Run target** - Prompts the user for a target(s) and runs it in the terminal.
 - **Refresh projects** - Refreshes the projects view. _This happens automatically when `.moon/workspace.yml` changes!_
+- **View dependency graph** - Opens a panel that renders an interactive dependency graph visualization.
+- **View project graph** - Opens a panel that renders an interactive project graph visualization.

 ## Roadmap